 This publication and its provisions do not constitute, and should not be regarded as, a contract between UMUC and any party or parties.

 At the time of publication, reasonable effort was made to ensure the factual accuracy of the information.
 However, this publication is not a complete statement of all policies, procedures, rules, regulations, academic requirements, and tuition and fees applicable to UMUC, its students, or its programs.
 In addition, changes or additions may be made to the policies, procedures, rules, regulations, and academic requirements set out in this publication.
 UMUC reserves the right to make these changes and additions to the information in this publication without prior notice.

+This catalog provides the degree requirements and recommended curriculum for students who begin continuous study on or after 1 August 2016.
 When a curriculum or graduation requirement is changed, it is not made retroactive unless the change is to the student's advantage and can be accommodated within the span of years normally required for graduation.
 See additional policies on pp. 182-185.
+Sources for any claims made throughout this catalog may be found on the UMUC website.